Form 990: Filing modalities

 The Form 990 may be filed with the IRS by mail or electronically with an authorized IRS e-file provider, for all fiscal years that began before July 1, 2019.
 In accordance with the Taxpayer First Act of 2019, the Form 990 must be filed electronically, not by mail, for all fiscal years beginning on or after July 1, 2019.

 Transition of Form 990-EZ: For tax years ending July 31, 2021, and later, Forms 990-EZ must be filed electronically.

 Penalties

-There is a penalty of $20 per day that the organization fails to make its Forms 990 publicly available, which is capped at a maximum of $10,000 for any single failure.
+There is a penalty of $20 per day that an organization fails to make its Forms 990 publicly available.
+The penalty is capped at a maximum of $10,000 for any single failure.
 Any person who willfully fails to comply will be subject to an additional penalty of $5,000.
-There are other penalties for e.g. omitting information.
+There are other penalties for, e.g., omitting information.

 In 1998, over $10 million was collected by the IRS for penalties on over 9000 forms.